-Purchase Commitments-The Company had outstanding purchase orders to acquire merchandise from vendors for approximately \$38.9 million at January 28, 2006.
+Purchase Commitments-The Company had outstanding purchase orders to acquire merchandise from vendors for approximately \$38.9 million and \$70.5 million at January 28, 2006 and February 3, 2007, respectively.
 These purchases are expected to be financed by cash flows from operations and the Company's revolving credit facility.
 The Company has an option to cancel such commitments with no notice prior to shipment.